-- Assess current state of schools in terms of infrastructure and quality of education. - Implement strategies with specific focus on area and schools in greatest need. - Strengthen policies and legislation governing the establishment and operation of schools
+- Construction of ECD centers in communities. - > Assess current state of schools in terms of infrastructure and quality of education. - > Implement strategies with specific focus on area and schools in greatest need. - Strengthen policies and legislation governing the establishment and operation of schools

 3.10.
-TOURISM
+Tourism